-This guide will show you how to install Keystone by using packages available on Red Hat Enterprise Linux 7 and its derivatives through the RDO repository.
+This guide will show you how to install Keystone by using packages available on Red Hat Enterprise Linux 8 and 9 and their derivatives through the RDO repository.

 Explanations of configuration options and sample configuration files are included.

 Warning: This guide is a work-in-progress and is subject to updates frequently.
 Pre-release packages have been used for testing, and some instructions may not work with final versions.
 Please help us make this guide better by reporting any errors you encounter.